 Radishes are by no means the most popular vegetable out there, but they can be great for adding a bit of crunch to a salad or some extra flavor to a soup or stew.

-They’re typically sold in bunches, and it’s unlikely you’ll use all of them in one go, which raises the question:
+These are usually sold in groups, and it’s improbable you’ll consume all of them at once, which begs the question:

 Do radishes go bad?
 How long do they last?